 Book 4 in the Cheaters Series

 Mine came in the form of Axel Wagner.

-I took it and then ruined it all when I let him touch me.
+He saved my life and gave me a job.
+I grasped at the offered new beginning with everything I had and then ruined it all when I let him touch me.

-He was no longer just an employer – he became my everything.
+He became my everything.

 The twentieth floor of the high-rise didn’t appear as daunting when you looked at it from the ground up.
 Standing on the three-inch ledge of a balcony railing, however, softened my knees and sent my heart racing on pure adrenaline.
 I stretched my arms out to the sides.
 If I leaned over any further, the wind would steal my balance.
 The illuminated in-ground pool below looked like a blue drop — a distant glowing galaxy in a dark universe.
 People were barely visible, along with the rows of cars driving through traffic lights like an army of working ants.
 Behind me, the sounds of a party in full swing pulsed through the floor-to-ceiling glass windows, the music pushing the breaking limits of the balcony door.

 What was I doing at a posh party anyway?
 With nothing but holes in my jean pockets and a rugged sweater on my back, I’d put on a pair of old black pants and a white shirt, and snuck up here as one of the catering staff hoping to grab a bite and stay off the street for as long as they’d let me.
 But the beautiful view of Manhattan beyond the window drew me out here.
 An hour had passed, probably the longest hour of my life, before I found the nerve to step up on the small glass table, then onto the railing.
 I was so good at balancing – not metaphorically speaking, but physically – that for the first time in my life, I felt like my mother’s persistence to polish my and my sister’s ballet skills was worth it.